Donders-Institute/ni2-electrophys/exercises/ni2_forward1.md

-# The biophysical forward model
+# 1 The biophysical forward model

 We assume that you have MATLAB installed and that you understand the basics.
 This includes the following: starting a MATLAB session, using the command-line, and using the MATLAB-editor.

 For the exercises we are going to use MATLAB-code that has been written specifically for this course, as well the MATLAB-based toolbox [FieldTrip](https://www.fieldtriptoolbox.org).
 The latter has been initiated at the Donders Centre for Cognitive Neuroimaging.
 The toolbox is under continuous development and contains many state-of-the-art algorithms for the analysis of electrophysiological data.
 Unlike other popular toolboxes, FieldTrip does not come with a Graphical User Interface (GUI), and thus simply clicking buttons is not sufficient to achieve what comes to your mind.
 As a consequence, the novice user may experience some difficulties in getting the most out of the toolbox.
 Fortunately, there is an excellent website that provides a wealth of information.
 For the exercises in this course, no detailed knowledge about FieldTrip is required.
 Howver, if you have some time to spare and feel adventurous, there is a large quantity of tutorials online that can be followed.
 See [this link](https://www.fieldtriptoolbox.org/) for more information.

-## Getting started: setting up the MATLAB environment
+## 1.1 Getting started: setting up the MATLAB environment

 As a first step, you need to install the required toolboxes on your computer.
 These can be obtained from Brightspace.
 We advise you to create a separate folder that will contain the material for this course.
 For example, on Windows, you could create a folder in 'My Documents' called 'neuroimaging2', with a subfolder called 'matlab'.
 You have to download the two zip-files fieldtrip.zip and ni2.zip from Brightspace to this folder and unzip them in this location.

 Next, MATLAB needs to know where to find the code we are using in the exercises.
 To this end, the folders you have just created need to be added to the MATLAB-path.
 Although this can be done through the 'Set Path' option (see figure 1), we will use a `startup.m` file.
 This is a script that automatically deals with the path-settings that are relevant for the exercises.
 Each time you start a MATLAB-session, you need to change the Current Folder to ni2, and type `ni2_startup` on the command line.
 This will automatically ensure that the path-settings are correct.

-## Getting started: tips on how to approach the exercises
+## 1.2 Getting started: tips on how to approach the exercises

-The best way to approach the exercises is to create a MATLAB-script that can be used to copy-and-paste the MATLAB-code in the instructions, and allows you to play around with various parameter settings etc.  You can open a new script in the MATLAB-editor by typing edit on the command line, or by going to File->New->Script (see figure).
+The best way to approach the exercises is to create a MATLAB-script that can be used to copy-and-paste the MATLAB-code in the instructions, and allows you to play around with various parameter settings etc. You can open a new script in the MATLAB-editor by typing edit on the command line, or by going to File->New->Script.
 Next, you can save each script as a separate file in your course folder.

-# Spatial mixing is linear mixing is matrix multiplication
+# 2 Spatial mixing is linear mixing is matrix multiplication

 Electrophysiological signals typically represent a mixture of the underlying neuronal sources.
 The next exercises intend to give some fundamental insights with respect to the general mixing phenomenon.
 After doing these exercises: